ableplayer/ableplayer/README.md

 the HTML5 `<audio>` or `<video>` element for browsers that support them, and (optionally) the JW Player as a fallback for those that don’t.

-To see the player in action check our [Able Player Examples][examples] page.
+To see the player in action check out the [Able Player Examples][examples] page.

 Features
 --------